libdns/template/README.md

 ## Limitations
-As this library is mainly intended to be used as a [Caddy](https://github.com/caddyserver/caddy) plugin for solving ACME challenges and adding [dynamic dns](https://github.com/mholt/caddy-dynamicdns),(and also beacause Dinahosting API is quite messy to work with) **it only supports A and TXT records for the moment.** I may add more in the future.
+As this library is mainly intended to be used as a [Caddy](https://github.com/caddyserver/caddy) plugin for solving ACME challenges and adding [dynamic dns](https://github.com/mholt/caddy-dynamicdns) capabilities,(and also beacause Dinahosting API is quite messy to work with) **it only supports A and TXT records for the moment.** I may add more in the future.

 ## Authenticating